Santa Cruz, CA skyline

 Frequently Asked Questions

-What is the crime rate in Santa Cruz?
+What is the crime rate in Santa Cruz, CA?

 What are the safest neighborhoods in Santa Cruz?

-The safest neighborhoods in Santa Cruz based on crime data include University of California Santa Cruz, Prospect Heights, Pasatiempo, DeLaveaga Park, and Santa Cruz Gardens.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Santa Cruz are University of California Santa Cruz, Prospect Heights, Pasatiempo, DeLaveaga Park, and Santa Cruz Gardens.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Santa Cruz crime compare to the national average?